-An integral academic component of the Department of Art and Art History, the AAH Core Program embraces and promotes the departmental commitment to scholarly research and creative experimentation by providing the foundational knowledge and skills necessary for our undergraduates’ educational success.
+An integral academic component of the Department of Art and Art History, the First-Year Core Program embraces and promotes the departmental commitment to scholarly research and creative experimentation by providing the foundational knowledge and skills necessary for our undergraduates’ educational success.

-Inquiry — The AAH Core Program introduces the pursuit of knowledge as a fundamental precept of a life in the visual arts.
+Inquiry — The First-Year Core Program introduces the pursuit of knowledge as a fundamental precept of a life in the visual arts.
 Research, ideation, and a search for conceptual understanding are the starting place for all student projects.

 Invention — Creative problem-solving and a commitment to new and unique solutions are encouraged.
 Students are pushed to process acquired knowledge into something that provides original insight.